liperama-dev/FinderKeeper/README.md

 ### Using Pre-built Application

-1. Download the latest `FinderContextualUtilities.app.zip` from the [Releases](https://github.com/liperama-dev/finder-contextual-utilities/releases) page
+1. Download the latest `FinderKeeper.app.zip` from the [Releases](https://github.com/liperama-dev/finder-contextual-utilities/releases) page
 2. Extract the zip file
-3. Move `FinderContextualUtilities.app` to your `/Applications` folder
+3. Move `FinderKeeper.app` to your `/Applications` folder
 4. Run the app once to install the extension
 5. Enable the extension in System Preferences > Extensions > Finder Extensions
 6. Grant Full Disk Access in System Preferences > Security & Privacy > Privacy > Full Disk Access